Monday, 5 October 2020

 7. The Pubic Hair Song

 In which Kev takes a scientific look at accents from around the world, determining that they're influenced by rogue pubic hairs.
 Basically just an excuse to do comedy accents - Italian (on top lip), Chinese (back of throat), Scottish (roof of mouth) and even ocker Australian (up nose).
-The Indian accent is usually a rich source of comedy in this county (see Mahatma Cote and Matt Tilley ringing up people pretending to be from a call centre) but surprisingly fails to qualify here.
+The Indian accent is usually a rich source of comedy in this county (see Mahatma Cote and Matt Tilley pretending to work in a call centre) but surprisingly fails to qualify here.

 The backing singers are best on ground.
 That's who I'd like to hear from, the women paid to turn up at a studio and sing "in this old world there's not a thing to drive you to despair..." so some bloke can do a novelty accented rhyme with "pubic hair."
 Not all heroes etc...